-If you can host a webinar and link to it directly in your content, your leads will take you more seriously, because you’ve provided value before asking them to register.
-Even if the schedule event is something they can’t make, they’re still interested in what you have to say.
+If you can host a webinar and link to it or embed it directly in your content, your leads will take you more seriously, because you’ve provided value before asking them to register.
+Even if the scheduled event is something they can’t make, they’re still interested in what you have to say.

 This is actually quite different from a regular landing page that doesn’t offer much value to the user.

-The challenge that most people face (myself included at first), when they host webinars, is getting enough people to register.
-But, you can drive webinar registration by linking directly to it.
+The challenge that most people face (myself included,) when they host webinars, is getting enough people to register.
+However, you can drive webinar registration by linking directly to it.

-When people are fully engaged and excited for something unique that they people will provide tremendous amount of value, wonderful things can happen, right on the spot.
+When people are fully engaged and excited for something unique that will provide a tremendous amount of value, wonderful things can happen, almost immediately.

 Let’s take a second to reflect on one of the sole purposes of a webinar.

-Webinar is from the word Seminar which is a discussion or a training of some sort.
-So ultimately engagement is the sole purpose of hosting a webinar.
-The longer you can captivate your audience and get them to stay and engage on your webinars, the more likely they will be involved when it comes to the Q&A at the end of the training.
+Webinar is from the word Seminar which is a discussion or training of some sort.
+So, ultimately, engagement is the sole purpose of hosting a webinar.
+The longer you can captivate your audience and get them to stay engaged on your webinars, the more likely they will be involved when it comes to the Q&A at the end of the training.